justprateek/medic_bot/data/nlu/nlu-med.md

 - Hi
 - Hii
 - Hiii
 - Hi how are
 - Hiii how are
 - gud mrng
 - gud nite
-- good evening
 - good evening to
 - hey good evening
 - hello good evening
 - evening
 - good evening there
-- good morning
 - good morning to
 - hello good morning
 - nice morning
 - great morning
 - morning
 - good morning there
 - top of the morning to
 - a good morning
 - hi good morning
 - and a good morning to
 - good morning too
 - long time no see
-- hello
-- hi
 - howdy
 - hey there
 - hey
 - greetings
 - greet
 - hi there
 - hello there
 - lovely day isn't it